voisine/addressimo/README.md

 3. A running Redis service

 **DB SELECTION NOTE:** Redis is used by default, but you can use any datastore you can write resolver code for.
-To do this, make sure to inherit from BaseResolver and create a PR when complete!
+To do this, make sure to inherit from BaseResolver and create a PR once complete!

 **MEMORY USE NOTE:** A full bitcoin address cache can take 2G+ of space on disk / memory.
 Please make sure you have enough resources to run the service.